rgmelvin/solana-email/docs/DEVELOPER_GUIDE.md

 ### How This Workflow Works (Step by Step)

 1. **Checkout Repository**:
    The code is cloned from GitHub.

 2. **Toolchain Setup**:
    The Rust toolchain is set up to ensure that all Rust commands use a consistent version.

 3. **Dependency Caching**:
    Cargo registry and git repositories are cached to speed up future builds.

 4. **Solana CLI Installation**:
    The Solana CLI installed using the official release command.

 5. **Wallet Setup**:
-    A fixed deployment wallet is set up using the ```DEPLOY_KEYPAIR``` GitHub Secret. this ensures that the same wallet is used across builds.
+   A fixed deployment wallet is set up using the `DEPLOY_KEYPAIR` GitHub Secret. this ensures that the same wallet is used across builds.

 6. **Keypair Debugging**:
    The workflow prints the public key of the wallet to verify that the correct keypair is being used.

 7. **Anchor CLI Installation**:
    Installs the Anchor CLI at the spcified version.

 8. **Node Setup and Dependency Caching**:
    The Node.js environment is set up, and Yarn caches are used to optimize package installation.

 9. **Build Process**:
-    The Anchor program is built using ```anchor build```.
+   The Anchor program is built using `anchor build`.

 10. **Local Validator**:
-    The Solana test validator is started with the ```--reset``` flag to ensure a clean environment.
+    The Solana test validator is started with the `--reset` flag to ensure a clean environment.
 A short sleep ensures the validator is ready.

 11. **Testing**:
-    The test suite is run with ```anchor test --skip-local-validator```, which leverages the already running validator without re-deploying the program for every test run.
+    The test suite is run with `anchor test --skip-local-validator`, which leverages the already running validator without re-deploying the program for every test run.

 ### Reliability Considerations

-- ***Wallet Consistency**:
+- **\*Wallet Consistency**:
   Using a fixed deployment wallet from a secret ensures that the same keypair is used in every CI run, reducing mismatches.

 - **Clean Environment**:
-    Starting the test validator with ```--reset``` minimizes the chance of conflicts due to a leftover state from previous runs.
+  Starting the test validator with `--reset` minimizes the chance of conflicts due to a leftover state from previous runs.

 - **Caching**:
   Caching dependencies speeds up builds and reduces network-related failures.

 - **Automated Environment Variables**:
-    Setting environment variables (like ```SBF_RUSTC``` and ```ANCHOR_WALLET```) ensures thata all build and deploy commends use the correct configurations.
+  Setting environment variables (like `SBF_RUSTC` and `ANCHOR_WALLET`) ensures thata all build and deploy commends use the correct configurations.

 ### Automated Notificaitons

 Configure your CI system (e.g., GitHub Actions) to send notifications (via Discord, email, etc.) if builds or tests fail, ensuring prompt attention to issues.

-<a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
+## <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
----

 ## Future Roadmap

 - **Enhanced Email Functionality**:
   Integrate with decentralized storage (e.g., Arweave) for off-chain email content.

 - **Encryption**:
   Implement end-to-end encryption for secure email communication.

 - **Advance Spam Filtering & Token Rewards**:
   Develop token-based incentives and customizable spam filters, and explore cross-chain interoperability with networks like Ethereum and Polkadot.

 - **UI Integration**:
   Build a web-based interface for composing, sending, and receiving emails.

 - **Additional Profile Information**:
   Expand the `UserProfile` struct to include full name, recovery options, and avatar pointers (with off-chain storage as needed).

-<a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
+## <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
----

 ## Conclusion

 This document outlines the architecture, API, testing, security, and CI/CD practices for the Solana Email Identity Service.
 By adhering to these guidelines, the project is built to high professional standards, ensuring reliability, security, and maintainability.
 As the project evolves, this document should be updated to reflect new features and improvements.

-<a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
+## <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
----

 ## Glossary of Terms